 Author: Carter Matthews

-Marketing in 2018 will continue to see a shift in digital (just as it did in 2017).
-Marketers are still faced with delivering ROI with their marketing efforts while being visible and reaching more potential customers.
+Growth in digital for B2B Marketing continues with new trends and capabilities around every corner.
+Marketers are certainly still faced with delivering ROI with their marketing efforts while being visible and reaching more potential customers.
 Newer trends such as programmatic buying, account based marketing, automation and other elements are now fully available within B2B companies reach.
 Consumers and companies expect personalization… 65% of businesses are likely to switch brands if the vendor doesn’t personalize communication with their company!
 Good data is extremely important for marketing success throughout the process from campaign targeting to lead nurturing.

 The difference in strategies and channels between B2B and B2C marketing are continuing to blur and industrial companies need to think past the strategies of years past where trade magazines, trade shows and email blasts were the dominating tactics.
 Consider this fact from a recent marketing survey conducted by Salesforce: “34% of overall marketing budget is being spent on channels they didn’t even know existed 5 years ago.
 Expect that to reach 40%+ by 2019”.
 Over the past year, B2B marketing has seen: